coowry/choke/README.md

 ```

 ### peek(atom(), atom()) -> {ok, integer()} | {error, integer(), integer()}.
-Check the number of attems of a specific user, second atom(), in a specific resource, first atom() but without
+Check the number of attempts of a specific user, second atom(), in a specific resource, first atom() but without
 updating the internal counter.
-If the user has enough attemps return `{ok, integer()}`, being the integer() the actual number of attemps in the interval.
+If the user has enough attempts return `{ok, integer()}`, being the integer() the actual number of attempts in the interval.
-But if the user has not attemps return `{error, integer(), integer()}`, being the firts integer() the number of attemps
+But if the user has not attempts return `{error, integer(), integer()}`, being the first integer() the number of attempts
-and the second onces the time of the interval.
+and the second once the time of the interval.

 Peek show the same result of doing a check call but without updating the internal counter.